jshuadvd/hacks-n-notes/patents.md

 # Patents
-> A patent is a legal property right granted to the person who invents,
+> A patent is a legal property right granted to the person or entity who invents, designs, or cultivates a new, novel, original or non-obvious product, process or service of monetary value.

+- A patent grants the patent-holder the right to

 - cost ~$30k to file in USA..